nephelaiio/ansible-role-gitlab/README.md

 Role is tested against the following distributions (docker images):

+- Ubuntu Noble
+- Ubuntu Jammy
 - Ubuntu Focal
+- Debian Trixie
-- Ubuntu Jammy
+- Debian Bookworm
 - Debian Bullseye
-- Debian Bookworm
-- Rockylinux 9

 You can test the role directly from sources using command `molecule test`